 don't let ppl who get hung up on who-plays-what talk you out of a prs; they handle incredibly

-― brad whitford's guitar explorations (underrated aerosmith albums I have loved), Wednesday, 21 April 2010 17:57 (nine years ago) link
+― brad whitford's guitar explorations (underrated aerosmith albums I have loved), Wednesday, 21 April 2010 17:57 (eleven years ago) link

 buffalo bros have this for 750 btw if you're looking to replace the semi-hollow w/another that's pretty swell

-― brad whitford's guitar explorations (underrated aerosmith albums I have loved), Wednesday, 21 April 2010 17:59 (nine years ago) link
+― brad whitford's guitar explorations (underrated aerosmith albums I have loved), Wednesday, 21 April 2010 17:59 (eleven years ago) link

 not what nabby wants to hear but tele/les paul combo is my favorite combo